 Where is La Peña de Abejorral

 The town of Abejorral is located in Antioquia Colombia, about 80kL south of Medellin.
 La Peña, or the climbing area itself, is located about 16kL outside of the town.
-It is very important to note that you do not have to arrive at the town of Abejorral to go climbing.
-Though it is possible, doing so will add about two hours to your journey.
+It is very important to note that you do not have to arrive at the town of Abejorral to go climbing, and doing so will add about two hours to your journey.

-At 80kL, you might think that it would be much faster to get here as in many countries, this distance could be covered in less than an hour.
-However, don’t let this fool you, the main highway once you leave Medellin is only one lane, and the last 45min-1hr of the journey is on a poorly maintained gravel road, making travel very slow.
+At 80kL, you might think that it would be much faster to get here since in many countries, this distance could be covered in less than an hour.
+Don’t let this fool you!
+The main highway once you leave Medellin is only one lane, and the last 45min-1hr of the journey is on a poorly maintained gravel road, making travel very slow.

 See the “How to Get to Abejorral” section for more details.